Razer-TionThomas/Razer-Lumberyard/README.md

 ## Usage
 See video overview on how to use the Chroma GEM component in the Lumberyard editor: Chroma Gem Video Tutorial

+## Todo
+- Add support for composite effect across all devices
+- Add more support for ebus events for triggering effects
+- Create deplyable sample project using scripts to communicate with Chroma GEM
+- Integrate CChromaEditor native plugin
+- Add visual grid overlay for easier custom key/led (May just use native plugin integration)
+- Add curve editor to modify effect timings (May just use native plugin integration)

 [//]: #
 [lmbtut]: https://gamedev.amazon.com/forums/tutorials